d-torrance/terracini-loci/README.md

  -- 32.506 seconds elapsed
  ```

-### Rational octic in $\mathbb P^7$
+####  Rational octic in $\mathbb P^7$ (Corollary 4.3)

-**Corollary 4.3.** The bound from this result is not sharp.
-Indeed, it only guarantees that the 2nd Terracini locus is empty, but we see below that the 3rd Terracini locus is empty as well.
+The bound from this result is not sharp.
+Indeed, it only guarantees that the 2nd Terracini locus of this curve is empty, but we see below that the 3rd Terracini locus is empty as well.

 ```m2
 i3 : kk = ZZ/32003;